forestgrape/coronavirus/index.md

 Keep in mind that the temperature varies during a day and with the activities performed.
 That's why several measurements.

 > It's time [for medicine] to move on from digitalisation and black-white schemes to the continuous colorspace of Bayesian statistics.
-There's no reason for a hard border for fever at 38 degrees.
+There's no hard border for fever at 37.5 or at 38 degrees.

 - Live a healthy lifestyle